 And for those who prefer a visual, here is a video accompaniment:

-For those who prefer images with the audio meditation, here’s the link to the YouTube version…
+For those who would like to have images with your meditation, here’s our link to YouTube for an audio meditation with images…